In this section you will learn everything you need to know about capturing your learnings and sharing insights with your team via Stories.

 - What is the difference between Insights and a Story?

-A: In EnjoyHQ, Insights refer to pieces of information that have been highlighted in a Project Inbox.
+A: In EnjoyHQ, Insights refer to pieces of information that have been highlighted in a Project Data section.
 A Story is used to add context to your research insights, which could include attaching one or multiple Insights to your Story.

 - How can I group multiple Stories and share them with my team?